Chinese shadow fleet: Geopolitical

 China's dark fleet is used by Beijing to maintain independence in areas like energy and food supply.
 It is a powerful tool for the country's strategy in sensitive areas such as the South China Sea, East China Sea, and Yellow Sea, where they can collect intelligence, monitor foreign activity, and strengthen China's territorial claims in disputed water.

 Reactions

 United States

-In recent years the United States has issues new sanctions targeting more than 50 individuals, entities, and over 50 vessels linked to China's dark fleet and its clandestine oil transport networks, supporting Iran.
+In recent years the United States has issued new sanctions targeting more than 50 individuals, entities, and over 50 vessels linked to China's dark fleet and its clandestine oil transport networks, supporting Iran.
 The United States regards these actions as the most extensive since the 2018 "maximum pressure" campaign.
 Investigations that were conducted have monitored an rise in ship-to-ship oil transfers in international waters near Malaysia.
 In addition, the United States and other international officials documented unprecedented activity and revenue flows of up to $70 billion, enabling Iran to sustain its regime and nuclear ambitions despite sanctions.
 The vessels Alps (alias), Eon, and Stellar Oracle have been sanctioned for their involvement.